raspberrypilearning/networking-lessons/lesson-4/lesson.md

 ## Lesson introduction

 Computer networks can grow to be very large.
 The internet is the largest network of computers in the world.
 It's so big, in fact, that the number of computers on the internet is impossible to know.
 Imagine how difficult it would be if we needed to remember the IP address for every web server we wanted to visit?
+Additionally, you may have noticed that it can be a bit tricky to remember IP addresses.
+They are comprised of four 8-bit numbers separated by dots; for example, `192.168.0.146`.
+Human beings often find it difficult to remember a sequence of numbers like this.

+How can we make it easier for people to connect to network servers without having to remember the IP address numbers?

-This is what a DNS server is for; DNS stands for Domain Name System.
+This is what a Domain Name System (DNS) server is for.
 Its primary function is to provide the service of translating easily memorable domain or host names (like google.com or raspberrypi.org) into IP addresses and vice versa.
-So it's a bit like a telephone directory where you can look up a phone number that you need.

 When you type an address into your browser your computer has to contact a DNS server to ask for the IP address that corresponds to it.
 The DNS server searches its database for the name, finds the corresponding IP address and then returns it to the client.
-This process is called a *DNS query*.
+This process is called a **DNS query**.

 The client then communicates directly with the server using the IP address returned by the DNS query.